benjamin-heasly/pyramid/README.md

 For example, Pyramid has enhancers that can:

- - apply smoothing in place to one or more signals in a trial
+ - apply smoothing in place to trial signals
- - parse trial saccades out of poit of gaze signals
+ - parse trial saccades out of point of gaze signals
  - convert raw numeric codes into human-readable names and values
  - parse text into key-value pairs
  - apply a Python expression to trial signals, events, or other enhancements and save the result as a new enhnacement